yumimobi/YumiMediationSDKDemo-Android/SDK Changelog/iOS SDK Changelog.md

 10. update Facebook sdk to 5.1.0
 11. update InMobi sdk to 7.2.2
 12. interstitial & video adds a new escalation node, adding more macro variable parameters
+13. Untiy SDK:The interface fields have been optimized, please re-access according to the doc

 #### V 3.4.1